Coming soon

 Certainly, I struggle with writing down the things I do and sharing them frequently enough, neither I am good at keeping in touch with people.
 Yet, I want to steer towards sharing more my journey of building OpenIC from the ground up.
 As a founder, I am wearing all the

-M. Bruschi, J. Fuentes, D. Garcia, J. Rodriguez, C. Silva-Cardenas and M. Monge, "Towards an Open-Source Wireless Power and Data Transfer Library for Implantable and Wearable Medical Devices, " accepted to 2026 IEEE Latin American Symposium on Circuits and Systems (LASCAS), Arequipa, Peru, 2026.
-LASCAS 2026
+M. Bruschi, J. Fuentes, D. Garcia, J. Rodriguez, C. Silva-Cardenas and M. Monge, "Towards an Open-Source Wireless Power and Data Transfer Library for Implantable and Wearable Medical Devices, " 2026 IEEE Latin American Symposium on Circuits and Systems (LASCAS), Arequipa, Peru, 2026. bruschi-amaru-lascas-2026bruschi-amaru-lascas-2026.pdf3 MBdownload-circle

 E. K. Jacobs, M. Monge, A. Switalla, R. A. Frederick, and F. Deku, “Iris 128x: open-source 128 channel headstages for neural stimulation and recording,” J. Neural Eng., vol. 22, no. 6, p.
 066009, Nov.
 2025. jacobs-iris-jne-2025jacobs-iris-jne-2025.pdf3 MBdownload-circle Journal of Neural Engineering Paper-Link GitHub: https://github.com/openic-org/iris-128 Documentation: